Blog

 It is difficult, if not impossible, to bring a claim after the statute of limitations for a dog bite passes.
 So you should contact a lawyer far in advance of the deadline.
 Our attorneys can help ensure that you punctually file your claim, so contact us for more information.

-How Our Attorneys Can Assist You
+How Our Colorado Dog Bite Attorneys Can Help You

 For advice on how to file your claim after suffering from a dog bite injury, contact our top-notch attorneys.
 At Sloat, Nicholson & Hoover, P.C., our sophisticated lawyers in Boulder are ready to advocate for you.
 Over the years, we have recovered more than 100 million dollars in settlements or verdicts for our clients.